1. What is Pneumatic Ball Valve?

 4.1 Superior Sealing and Safety Standards

-- Fire-Safe Standards: In applications involving flammable media, these devices often comply with API 607 fire test standards.
-If the primary soft seats melt at high temperatures, the sphere moves to a backup metal sealing surface to limit leakage.
+- Fire-Safe Standards: In applications where a flammable media is being handled, these devices often meet fire test standards such as API 607.
+If the primary soft seats overheat and lose integrity, a sphere will shift to an alternate metal sealing surface inside of another designated geometry—thus preventing leakage.

-- ISO 5211 Mounting Pad: The connection between the actuator and the valve body typically follows the ISO 5211 standard flange, allowing for seamless interchangeability between different brands and types of pneumatic or electric actuators.
+- ISO 5211 Mounting Pad: In most applications, the actuator is mounted using the ISO 5211 standard flange to maintain full interchangeability between different brands and types of pneumatic or electric actuators

 4.2 Material Durability and Component Configuration